After record election turnout our record breaking heat continues

-JACKSONVILLE, Fla. - Record high temperature, yesterday, (Election Day, November 6th) Tuesday's high temperature was 88°, the old record high was 86° set back in 2003.
-But we could do it again today!
-The record high for today is 87° from 2003.
+JACKSONVILLE, Fla. - Jacksonville had a record high yesterday (Election Day) with a high of 88°.
+Today we came close with a high temperature of 86°, the old record high was 87° set back in 2003.

-So, it is back to short sleeves and shorts for at least for two more days.
-Both Wednesday and Thursday as we will see afternoon highs in the 80s.
+And, we will still be in short sleeves and shorts for at least for the next two days.
+Both Thursday and Friday as we will see afternoon highs in the 80s.

 Why will we be so warm?
 Southerly winds ahead of a dying cool front will help pump up our temperatures.
-Southerly winds will be 8-15 mph.
+Basically it's all about the wind direction, which will be Southerly around 8-15 mph.

-Showers are not expected today, yet given all the heat, we should see a few "pop-up" afternoon showers around Jacksonville.
+Showers are not expected this evening, yet given all the heat, we should see a few "pop-up" afternoon showers around Jacksonville.
 These should be fairly small and brief.
-Therefore, leave the umbrella at home and if you get caught in a rain shower, just wait it out.
+Therefore leave the umbrella at home as if you get caught in a rain shower, just wait it out.

 In Georgia, a little bigger probability of showers and thundershowers will exist.
 Greatest chances of rain will be in the afternoon and evening hours (4-8 pm.)

 The rest of the work week will be a wait and see condition.
-As mentioned a weak cool front will slowly drape across Southeastern Georgia and Northeastern Florida.
-Rain chances will be moderate (around 50%) and a few thundershowers will produce rainfall up to an inch but it appears the highest chances will be in South Georgia
+As mentioned a weak cool front will slowly drape across Southeastern Georgia and Northeastern Florida Thursday and Friday.
+Rain chances will be moderate (around 50%) and a few thundershowers will produce rainfall up to an inch but it appears the highest chances will be in South Georgia.

-Weekend outlook includes that cool front passing through the area, bringing cooler temperatures and clouds on Saturday and then sunshine with cool temperatures for Sunday.
-Sunday is November 11th, Veterans Day.
-The weather Sunday will again be pleasantly cool.

-The Veterans Day parade is on Monday, and begins at 11:01 a.m.
-There is a slight chance of showers in he afternoon, hopefully after the the parade.
-We should have better details by Friday on how much and when the showers will be around town.
+Locally in Jacksonville will we see a few "pop-up" showers and thundershowers both Thursday and Friday.
+This weekend we will turn cooler with drier conditions.

 JAX Quick Forecast: